datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ## 3. Another example

 This example, illustrated by the presenters, is about a sensor network for an IoT application.
-Please refer to the presentation material and the workshop video (see top of this README for links) for details: here we only give diagrams of the process for your convenience (click to expand/show each).
+Please refer to the [presentation material](https://github.com/datastaxdevs/bootcamp-fullstack-apps-with-cassandra/raw/main/week2-data-modelling/slides/Presentation.pdf) and the [workshop video](https://youtu.be/2g1DPHMmI8s) for details: here we only give diagrams of the process for your convenience (click to expand/show each).

 <details>